Jeannette informs you about … young alzheimer patients

 • Impact on professional life: Young patients may face difficulties maintaining their jobs, affecting their financial independence.

-• Social isolation: Young adults may experience a sense of isolation, as their peers may not understand their condition.
+• Social isolation: Young adults may experience feelings of isolation, as their peers may not understand their condition.

 • Need for family support: Family dynamics may be disrupted, requiring increased emotional support.